 - Proposal authors are expected to volunteer their time; stipends for the organizing team will not be considered.

-- If your project has a start date prior to December 10, 2012, this is not the appropriate funding source for you as decisions and funds will not yet be available.
+- If your project has a start date prior to December 1, 2017, this may not the appropriate funding source for you as decisions and funds will not be available before that date.

 Write for success